Wilkes University: Graduate studies

 Wilkes University offers over a dozen programs within its graduate school programs.
 The Wilkes Graduate Teacher Education Program hosts classes online and at classroom sites across Pennsylvania.
 Some of the Wilkes Graduate Teacher Education programs are hosted entirely online.
 Other graduate programs such as nursing, creative writing, and bioengineering are also offered at the university.
 The MBA program within the Jay S. Sidhu School of Business and Leadership was ranked among the top ten MBA programs in the state of Pennsylvania.

 Rankings

-According to U.S. News & World Report’s recent rankings, Wilkes ranks #234 in the National University Overall category. #82 in Top Performers on Social Mobility, #205 in Best Undergraduate Engineering Programs, #413 in Nursing,The Princeton Review, in their recent ranking, ranked Wilkes for the "Best Northeastern" rankings.
+In U.S. News & World Report's 2022 rankings, Wilkes ranked #234 in the National University Overall category, #82 in Top Performers on Social Mobility, #205 in Best Undergraduate Engineering Programs, and #413 in Nursing.
+The Princeton Review, in their 2022 rankings, ranked Wilkes for the "Best Northeastern" rankings.